List of Emmerdale characters introduced in 1998: Jed Outhwaite

 Jed Outhwaite is the father of Heather Hutchinson (Siobhan Finneran) and the grandfather of Lyn Hutchinson (Sally Walsh) and Kirsty Hutchinson (Anne Marie-Jowett).
 He and his daughter were brought back in contact by Lyn after no contact for 18 years.
 Jed was a farmer and his farm was owned by the Tate Family.
 Kim Tate (Claire King) tried to evict Jed, but he wouldn't move.
 In February 1998, Jed had a heart attack and Lyn found him unconscious, so he was rushed to Hotten General Hospital.
-Luckily, he made a full recovery and moved away to pastures new.
+He made a full recovery and moved away to pastures new.

 Heather Hutchinson

-Heather Hutchinson (née Outhwaite) is the daughter of farmer, Jed Outhwaite (Tony Melody) and mother of Lyn Hutchinson (Sally Walsh) and Kirsty Hutchinson (Anne Marie-Jowett).
+Heather Hutchinson (née Outhwaite) is the daughter of farmer Jed Outhwaite (Tony Melody) and mother of Lyn Hutchinson (Sally Walsh) and Kirsty Hutchinson (Anne Marie-Jowett).
 She arrived in Emmerdale a month after her father after her daughter, Lyn reconciled them after no contact for 18 years.
 Whilst in Emmerdale, Heather had an affair with Terry Woods (Billy Hartman).
 As he is about to end the affair, she told him she was quitting her barmaid job in The Woolpack and was moving to Hotten with Kirsty and Lyn.

 Barbara Kirk

 Barbara Kirk is the mother of Paddy Kirk.
 She appeared on and off from 1998 to 2002.

-Barbara is deeply unhappy that her son Paddy has got involved with Mandy Dingle and pays Mandy to stay away from Paddy.
+Barbara is deeply unhappy that her son Paddy has got involved with Mandy Dingle, and pays Mandy to stay away from Paddy.
 When Mandy's family finds out about this, they decide she should marry her cousin Butch and take the money.
 However, in 2000 Paddy and Mandy marry.
 When the marriage collapses, she is there to tell him that she told him so.

 In 2002, Barbara makes it known that she doesn't approve of Emily Dingle and when they both stand up to her, she departs but continues to plague them with phone calls.
 Emily later gets a call saying that she is ill but Paddy dismisses it as her crying wolf again.
 To celebrate their engagement, they plan to go to Ireland on holiday and he decides to visit his mother beforehand.
-On arrival at her house, she was nowhere to be found and Paddy is later informed by his cousin, Jason that she had died.
+On arrival at her house, she was nowhere to be found and Paddy is later informed by his cousin Jason that she had died.
 Pills were found near the body and Paddy believed that she had committed suicide until a coroner's report said it was natural causes.